turbo/Recall/README.md

 1015     | Valid, although it might exceed the programs memory 2406     | Invalid, contains an operator (`0`)

-Variables are non-volatile meaning that their content is preserved thoughout the entire execution, they *can not* be destroyed (only overwritten).
+Variables are non-volatile meaning that their content is preserved throughout the entire execution, they *can not* be destroyed (only overwritten).
 They're also global, so that they can be accessed in loops or macros.

 ### The `0` Operator and the Stack